muarshad01/Docker_and_Kubernetes/08_Building_a_multi_container_application.md

 ```
 {
     "dependencies": {
-        "nodemon" : "1.18.3",       # live reload of code anytime we change the src of our project
+        "nodemon" : "1.18.3",           # Live reload of code anytime we change the src of our project
         "redis" : "2.8.0"
     },
     "scripts": {